 - The duty of care and diligence holds that a director of a corporation must exercise their powers and discharge their duties with the degree of care and diligence that a reasonable person would exercise if they were a director of the corporation.

 - Fidelity alone is not enough.
 A director has to perform his functions with reasonable care.
-He has to attend with due diligence and caution the work assigned to him.
+The Director shall attend the work assigned to him with due diligence and caution.

 - A director shall act at all times in what he believes to be the best interests of the company as a whole so as to preserve the assets, further its business and promote the purposes for which it was formed and in such manner as a faithful, diligent, careful and ordinarily prudent director would act in the circumstances.

 - Every director of a company shall exercise the powers and discharge the duties of his office honestly, in good faith and in the best interests of the company and shall exercise the degree of care, diligence and skill a reasonably prudent director would exercise in comparable circumstances.

 - The courts have recognized that directors must be allowed to make business decisions in the spirit of the organization.

 - Many countries have laid down different theories related to the duties of the directors.
 For example, the New Zealand Companies Act, 1993 provides that a director must exercise his powers for a proper purpose.